Dan J. Harkey

 • If so, the Sole Member has complete power to take all actions on behalf of the LLC, including signing for loans.
 You will only need the Sole Member’s signature.

-• A lender may request appropriate resolutions and a certificate of incumbency.
+• A lender may request appropriate resolutions and a Certificate of incumbency.
 See below.

 • Is the LLC a multi-member managed LLC?